oscdoctest/Qi-Docs/docs/parse_API.rst

 ``GET api/tenants/{tenantId}/devices/count``
 --------------------------------------------

-Returns the number of devices for a tenant.
+Returns the number of devices assigned for a specified tenant.

 **Parameters**